 Youth participating in this program are getting more than just a job.
 Rather, they become a member of the Fernie Youth Services community where they are regularly making positive community connections while being supported by a team of dedicated Youth Workers and other positive adults.

-The service includes transitional housing as required for up to one year, career training/educational placement and social/emotional counseling.
+The service includes one year of career training/educational placement and social/emotional counselling.
 In addition to enrollment in career training or school, we offer daily living programming that seeks to strengthen family perceptions and connections, increase positive community engagement, establish self-care habits, and connect youth to positive relationships for support and success.
 This service is holistic with a comprehensive strategy to address young adults through building skills, creating capacities, and establishing positive relationships in a safe and supportive environment.

 This program is not so much a ‘program’, but rather a real life support community; it encompasses techniques for supported living that we would want our own children to experience.
 Fernie is not proposing anything extraordinary.
 Rather we are creating a platform that the young person’s environment was unable to provide for them.
 Throughout the process, we want to change perceptions and raise the young person’s level of consciousness surrounding core values, principles and life skills.
 From our experience, we know three significant factors contribute to success in a person’s life: